 The app icon is almost like a logo for your brand.

 You will need an image or logo in a very specific small, rounded-square shape that matches all the other app icons already on the device.
 While the shape is going to be exactly the same, you want to make sure the design is not.

 9 Steps to Design the Perfect Mobile App Icon

 You don’t want just any image representing your brand and app.
-Your mobile app icon should be specifically designed to represent your app.
+According to branding agency, DigitalSilk, your mobile app icon should be specifically designed to represent your app.

 In order to make sure you end up with an effective button that works well for your device application, we will cover the eight steps you should take while designing your app icon.

 1. Clearly communicate app function

 First and foremost, the app icon should be a clear indicator of what your app does.
 While the app should stay cohesive with your brand, the app icon needs to represent your app over everything else.
 The design you create should come from the app and not your company branding.

 This means choosing imagery that illustrates the purpose of your app.
 Email apps often use envelopes or @ symbols.
 Games will typically show a representation of the game redesigned to fit in the composition of the small square.
 Don’t just grab a screenshot—think about how you can create almost a caricature of what you offer.
 You want to create an icon that is the most simple and easy-to-understand version of your app.

 You do not want an app icon that looks just like the competition.
 If your apps are easily confused, then the users are likely to be annoyed.
 You want something that stands out and is clearly unique to your app.